Hydrology-IFH/roger/examples/hillslope_scale/oneD_with_groundwater_boundary_condition_distributed_tutorial/README.md

 1. Prepare the meteorological input data (see Meteorological input data).

+3. Prepare the groundwater level data, for example, generate an artificial time series of the groundwater level (see `generate_groundwater_boundary_condition.py`).

-2. Generates the model paramaters for the simulation:
+3. Generates the model paramaters for the simulation:
 ```
 python write_parameters.py
 ```

-3. If required data is ready, the following script runs the simulation:
+4. If required data is ready, the following script runs the simulation:

 ```
 python oneD.py
 ```

-4. After calculation is done, the simulation results can be merged into a single NetCDF-file:
+5. After calculation is done, the simulation results can be merged into a single NetCDF-file:
 ```
 python merge_output.py
 ```

-5. (Optional) The following script converts the model output from NetCDF to csv.
+6. (Optional) The following script converts the model output from NetCDF to csv.
 ```
 python netcdf_to_csv.py
 ```

-6. Figures and tables can be produced with the following script:
+7. Figures and tables can be produced with the following script:
 ```
 python make_figures_and_tables.py
 ``````